If you or a loved one has liver cancer, you are likely to be very worried about the impact of COVID-19.

 Some cancer treatments may cause a weak immune system.
 This is because they can stop the bone marrow from making enough white blood cells, and white blood cells are part of your immune.

+However, if the situation changes, you should follow any guidance set out locally or any specific law which applies to the area you live in.
 If you do have any concerns as to how your cancer or your cancer treatment may affect your immune system, your hospital team will be able to provide you with information tailored to you and your treatment.

 Your hospital team will be able to advise on how contracting COVID-19 may impact your current treatment schedule.
 If you are worried that you have contracted COVID-19 please contact your healthcare team by telephone to notify them as soon as possible.